coder/docs/guides/moving-to-v2.md

 | **Deployment methods** | Kubernetes, Docker  | Kubernetes, Docker, VM, or bare metal |
 | **Architecture** | Control plane + PostgreSQL database + workspaces | Same as Coder v1 |

-<small>For an in-depth comparison of features, keep reading.
+<small>Keep reading for an in-depth feature comparison.
 Also see the [Coder v2 documentation](https://coder.com/docs/coder-oss/)</small>

-## Migration
+## Migration Strategy

 A seperate deployment is necessary to run Coder v2.
 A direct upgrade via Helm is not possible since Coder v2 introduces new concepts (e.g. templates, provisioners) and other features are still being developed (e.g. audit log, organization support).

-Short term, we recommend keeping your Coder v1 deployment and inviting users to a Coder v2 "proof of concept" deployment that leverages new features (e.g. Windows support, dynamic secrets, faster builds).
+Short term, we recommend keeping your Coder v1 deployment and inviting a pilot group to your Coder v2 deployment to reproduce their workflows and try new features (e.g. Windows support, dynamic secrets, faster builds).

-### Users
+### Infrastructure

-Like Coder v1, you can [enable SSO via OpenID Connect](https://coder.com/docs/coder-oss/latest/install/auth#step-2-configure-coder-with-the-openid-connect-credentials) so that any user in your federation can log in.

-3Coder v2 optionally supports [GitHub (Enterprise)](https://coder.com/docs/coder-oss/latest/install/auth#step-1-configure-the-oauth-application-in-github) and [username/password](https://coder.com/docs/coder-oss/latest/users) authentication.

-User-wide settings (e.g. avatar, shell, autostart times, dotfiles URL) are not currently supported in Coder v2 (#) but this behavior can often be replicated via workspace-level parameters.
-See the [feature comparion](#feature-comparison) below for more details.
+For small "proof-of-concept" deployments, you can use Coder's [built-in database and tunnel](https://github.com/coder/coder#getting-started) on a VM to avoid setting up a database, reverse proxy, and TLS.

+For production use, we recommend running Coder with an external PostgresSQL database and a reverse proxy for TLS.
+These configuration options and other deployment-wide settings are set via [environment variables](https://coder.com/docs/coder-oss/latest/install/configure).
+See the [feature comparison](./#feature-comparison) for in-depth details and installation methods (e.g. Helm).

 ### CLI